19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Hex.md

 You place a simple curse on a creature you can see within range.

-Whenever the affected creature takes damage, it takes an additional 1 [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage for the duration.
+Whenever you deal damage to the affected creature, they take an additional 1 [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage for the duration.

 ---
 *Upcast: The creature takes an additional 1 damage per spell level.*